FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 The `BounceProcesses` subreconciler will handle the restart of all `fdbserver` processes.
 For FoundationDB clusters that are spanned across multiple Kubernetes clusters the operator will follow a special process which is document in the [technical design](technical_design.md#bounceprocesses).
 The subreconciler will also ensure to wait until all `fdbserver` processes are ready to be restarted to prevent cases where only a subset of processes are restarted.
+In this case ready means that all Pods have the new `fdbmonitor` configuration present and that the new binary is present in the shared volume at `/var/dynamic-conf/bin/$fdb_version`.
 After the `kill` command the operator will initiate a new reconciliation loop to detect the new running version, this is handled in the `UpdateState` subreconciler and the version is detected based on the output of the [cluster status json](https://apple.github.io/foundationdb/mr-status.html).

 #### Recreation of Pods Phase